mruiz7797/double-seven-guitars/docs/testing.md

 ![Primary Info](images/testing/services-home-page.png)

-- **B: As a first time visitor, I want to understand how to get in contact, so that I can request a repair on my guitar.**
+- **B: As a first-time visitor, I want to understand how to get in contact, so that I can request a repair on my guitar.**

 Contact details can be accessed multiple times throughout the page.